chenaciousD/website/content/projects/Touchstartup/index.md

 {{< figure src="Concepts.jpg" title="Concept posters" >}}

 - **Portal** is a remote team collaboration solution that creates a feeling of shared space by facilitating and encouraging moments of spontaneous co-creation, serendipity, and mutual understanding across time, space and culture.
-- **Concierge** is a high performance collaboration tool that augments your team’s brainstorming capabilities by serving as an intelligent thought partner.
+- **Concierge** is a high performance collaboration tool that augments your team’s brainstorming capabilities by serving as an intelligent brainstorming partner.
 - **Campfire** is your teams’ control room, facilitating a sense of team belonging both physically and virtually.
 Campfire contextually updates its dashboard with real-time information, enabling your team to efficiently manage, prioritize and execute tasks.